Swellness: mixed modality bodywork, fitness, nutrition, & transformational coaching

 Fitness

 I advocate bodyweight exercises, dynamic movement, and getting outdoors in defiance of our sedentenarian society.
-I enjoy trail running, hiking, gymnast rings, swinging 10-25-pound maces from Onnit, kettlebells, martial arts training, biking, and kayaking.
+I enjoy trail running, hiking, gymnast rings, swinging 10-25-pound maces from Onnit, kettlebells, martial arts training, hiking, biking, and kayaking.
 These practices are gym-free and preferably paired with nature, which has additional benefits.
 I’ll use saunas at a gym or a place to hang gymnast rings in the rain occasionally

 Workshops